How to Manage Multiple Clients as a Virtual Assistant Using AI: Complete Framework (2026)

 - No filler openingsWeekly Multi-Client Communication Summary:

-I need to prepare for my weekly client communication review.
+Prepare my weekly client communication review.
 For each client below, generate a one-paragraph status note that I can use as the basis for their weekly update email.

 Include: key accomplishments, current status of active projects, one item needing their attention or approval.